iremfocali/My-Final-Project-of-Software-System-Analysis-Course/README.md

 # My Final Project of Software System Analysis Course
  My project is designed as a Desktop Application (with GUI) developed with Java programming language.
+ My project is called FavoriteBooks, it includes 8 functions.
+You can access these functions after logging in with the correct username.
+First of all, I progressed by creating separate frames for each of my functions in my project, but the beginning of all of them is in the BookFrameForm.
+All my functions expect the user to enter an input into the textfield.
+If the inputs are correct, the function works, but if it is wrong, it gives a warning message.The overall goal of my project is to absorb the GUI design.
+Basic functions and file movements and GUI design are intertwined.